Web Development Life Cycle: A New Methodology for Web Development

 Content Management System, interactive contact us forms, and shopping carts are made functional in this development step.
 The web design & development company suggests changes that are done after consideration.

-Do you know that a successful website needs an understanding of front-end web development and backend development?
+Do you know that a successful website needs an understanding of front-end website development and back-end development?
 This means valid HTML/CSS codes are compiled as per the web standards to enhance the functionality for a larger audience.

 After the completion of web development, it is tested.
 The functionality is tested along with the device compatibility.